-Physicians who are employed by a governmental unit may-with-in their first 90 days of employment-join either the Defined Benefit Plan or the Defined Contribution Plan, but not both for the same position.
+Physicians who are employed by a governmental unit may-within their first 90 days of employment-join either the Defined Benefit Plan or the Defined Contribution Plan, but not both for the same position.

-Employers are to use the Retirement Plan Election by a

-Physician form to document the membership choice of the physician.
-If a physician does not complete this form prior to his or her 91st day of employment, enrollment in the DBP Coordinated Plan is mandatory if annual earnings are projected to be in excess of \$5,100.
+Employers are to use the Retirement Plan Election by a Physician form to document the membership choice of the physician.
+If a physician does not complete this form prior to their 91 st day of employment, enrollment in the DBP Coordinated Plan is mandatory if monthly earnings exceed \$425.